-Love as an emotion, or a chemical, is in us innately; a primeval oxytocin-fuelled drive to love and be loved in order to both reproduce and to survive.
+Love as an emotion, or a bodily reaction, is in us innately.
+It’s a primeval oxytocin-fuelled drive to love and be loved in order to both reproduce and to survive.

-It varies in intensity from amusement, relaxation to connection, warmth to trust, passion and perhaps just occasionally ecstasy.
+It varies in intensity from amusement and relaxation to connection and warmth to trust, passion and the melting sensation of “making” love.

-Yet while it is an emotion and a chemical reaction, love is also a system or a set of behaviours that we learn through observation.
+Whilst love is an emotion and a bodily reaction, love is also a system or a set of behaviours that we learn through observation.

-We see it at school – in the classics we’re taught and the behaviours we’re rewarded and punished for.
-In films – Disney, cartoons, then later on in epics, romcoms and dramas.
+We learn love at school – in the classics we’re taught to read and the behaviours we’re rewarded and punished for.
+We learn love from films – Disney, cartoons, then later on in epics, romcoms and dramas.

 Love is most satisfying when reciprocal.
 We are built to love and be loved.
 Sometimes we (subconsciously) focus on only one half of the equation, being more desperate for love than to love or vice versa.
 If that goes on love can be very unfulfilling.

 Love can be like a see-saw.
 There’s a perpetual motion to it – and it can go on indefinitely and beautifully when it flows in both directions.
-The thing we call unrequited love psychotherapists understand arises from unresolved feelings from childhood.
-An unconscious longing for an absent parent perhaps.
+The thing we call unrequited love psychotherapists understand arises from unresolved feelings from childhood – an unconscious longing for an absent parent perhaps.
 Some undone grief.
-Or a desire for something deeply unfulfilled within your life or your self.
+Or a desire for something deeply unfulfilled within your self.

 Love can be seen and felt in daily practice.
-It doesn’t descend like a gift, even though a person we may later choose to actively love may appear in our life like a gift.
+It doesn’t descend like a gift.
 If we want love to last we must manifest it in actions and words.
-We are love’s vessels.
-It is us that give love life.
+We are love’s vessels; it is us that give love life.

 Love may encompass many desires, different things for different people – fun, joy, chemistry, trust, loyalty, communication… the list goes on.

-What these have in common is that they require us to see, hear and understand another person.
-To connect.
+What these have in common is that they require us to:

 How do we learn to see, hear and understand?